What should I do if I am experiencing pancreatic cancer symptoms?

 Investigating pancreatic cancer can be a complex process.
 If you are concerned about your symptoms, it may be helpful for you and your GP to track your symptoms using our symptom diary.

-When your GP examines you, they may look for jaundice (yellowing of the skin and whites of the eyes), feel your tummy and send blood or urine samples to be analysed.
-If your symptoms include abdominal (tummy) pain, weight loss and jaundice together then you should be referred to the hospital as urgent.
+When your GP examines you, they may look for jaundice (yellowing of the skin and whites of the eyes), feel your stomach and send blood or urine samples to be analysed.
+If your symptoms include abdominal (stomach) pain, weight loss and jaundice together then you should be referred to the hospital as urgent.
 This does not mean that you certainly have pancreatic cancer, but your symptoms need to be investigated quickly.

 Testing for pancreatic cancer